Table of Contents

 No, Google doesn’t black-list any domain.
 So don’t worry about that.

-If a site will try to manipulate Google Search then Google will definitely penalize that site.
+If a site tries to manipulate Google Search then Google will definitely penalize that site.
 But you can be safe from all the Google penalties by preferring your users over search engines and following Google webmaster guidelines.

 Try to build a brand for your business. and keep your website clean and user-friendly.
-Also, I recommend you to perform a professional SEO-audit for your website after every six months.
+Also, I recommend you perform a professional SEO audit for your website after every six months.